Stay home, save lives. As the world struggles with COVID-19, this simple advice is the best thing many of us can do.

 To play Banjo-Kazooie: Stay At Home on an N64 console, you need to use a flashcart such as an EverDrive 64.
 Just put the patched ROM on your EverDrive 64’s SD card and it should work.

-I’ve tested the game on real N64 hardware, and it runs almost perfectly.
+I’ve tested the game on real N64 hardware, and it runs well for the most part.
 There are some minor graphical glitches and the Blue Resort world has some noticeable slowdown in parts.
-But these issues are too minor to impact your overall enjoyment.
+But these issues are relatively minor and shouldn’t impact your overall enjoyment.